ANCSLEEP BLOG

 5 Ways to Set Good Sleep Schedule

-Summers and Winters in Alaska can both be hard on getting enough sleep.
+Summers and winters in Alaska can both make sleep challenging.
 The extreme lighting conditions don’t provide the transition from light to dark and dark to light in the morning/evening that prompts us to get tired and wake up.
 Because of this, setting a good sleep routine can be extremely hard.

 Read More